grav/multimusic/README.md

 Mumu consists of the following components:

 - iOS mobile app that supports the various audio sources
-- mumu server, a simple python scripts that reads metadata from all media files in a directory and exposes the metadata and the media files via HTTP
+- mumu server, a simple python scripts that reads metadata from all media files in a directory and exposes the metadata and the media files via HTTP.
+Transcoding might also be a good idea along the road.

 Roadmap
 -------